Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Outbreaks of meningococcal disease

-Consultation with public health officials and/or experts in communicable disease is important in the assessment and control of meningococcal disease outbreaks.
+Consultation with public health officials, experts in communicable disease, or both is important in the assessment and control of meningococcal disease outbreaks.
 Outbreaks may be controlled by the use of a conjugate meningococcal vaccine.
 The type of vaccine to use in an outbreak is dependent on the serogroup causing the outbreak and the age of those being vaccinated as outlined in Table 2.
 Re-vaccination criteria of previously vaccinated individuals are outlined above in Re-vaccination criteria for those previously vaccinated against IMD.

 Close contacts and outbreak control of serogroup C invasive meningococcal disease